When Did the Miracle of the Andes Happen?

 In October, it’s springtime in the Andes, but the mountains were still very much holding on to winter.
 This is especially true because of the location where the plane crashed.
 The survivors found themselves stranded at approximately 12,000 feet above sea level, a significant change in altitude from their home in Montevideo as well as a change in climate.
 They also did not have enough warm clothing for the snowy and icy conditions they were met with.
 It's also important to think about the impact of the altitude itself: the human body has different, more significant caloric needs at altitude, and it's also much easier to become dehydrated at altitude.
 Combined with the fact many passengers were severely injured and barely clinging to life, the conditions were almost unbearable.

-Who Initially Survived the Miracle in the Andes Flight?
+Who Initially Survived the Miracle of the Andes Flight?

 There were 45 people who left Montevideo on Uruguayan Air Force Flight 571, which means there are 45 unique stories that are part of the tapestry of this particular event.
 Some of those stories ended during and upon impact, and for some survivors the most critical chapters of their lives began in those initial moments.
 Two survivors in particular were Gustavo Zerbino and Roberto Canessa, who were both medical students who played on the rugby team.
 They immediately sprang into action to provide care and comfort for those who needed it.
 Lt.
 Colonal Lagurara, the co-pilot on the flight, was still alive despite the fact the impact of the fuselage into the side of the mountain, and he asked a fellow survivor to find his pistol and shoot him with it to end his misery.
 The passenger declined his request.
 Another passenger, Fernando Parrado, who was known as Nando, slipped into a coma for three days due to severe head trauma and brain swelling.
 By the time the sun rose on what would be the first full day on the mountain, five more people had passed away from their injuries, including co-pilot Lagurara and Nando Parrado's mother, who had joined her son on the flight to watch him play in his match.

-When Did the Search for the Miracle in the Andes Flight Start?
+When Did the Search for the Miracle of the Andes Flight Start?

 Conditions on the mountain were unimaginable on the first day, but a plane doesn't crash without someone taking notice.
 Less than an hour after the crash, the Chilean Air Search and Rescue Service were en route to find the crash site and any survivors.
 On the first day four planes departed for a remote part of the Andes were rescuers believed the plane likely went down.
 On the second day eleven planes went out, and three of the planes went close enough to the crash site that the survivors saw them and tried to attract their attention.
 They didn't succeed, though; the rescuers were searching for a white plane somewhere within miles and miles of ice and snow, and the fuselage easily became part of the stark landscape without any hope of being seen by planes flying overhead.
 The search continued for eight days, and during that time one of the survivors was able to find and power on a transistor radio found between the seats of the plane, which allowed all of the survivors to listen to search and rescue updates.
 On the eleventh day, the radio delivered a serious blow to the survivor's confidence: they listened as rescuers called off the search and determined there was no hope that anyone survived the crash.